unidiag/cascap/README.md

 Usage: `cascap 192.168.1.70`, where 192.168.1.70 - ths scrambler ip-address.

 **cascap** must be launched on the computer where the CAS is installed.

+The second parameter can be used to add filtering by a specific port:
+`cascap 192.168.1.70 42000`